Health Information Technology

 Overview

-Projected by the Bureau of Labor Statistics to be one of the 20 fastest-growing occupations in the United States, health information technology (HIT) is an excellent career choice for the person who is seeking a healthcare profession that combines interests in computer science, business, management, legal procedures, and health care research.
+Projected by the Bureau of Labor Statistics to grow much faster than the average for all occupations, health information technology (HIT) is an excellent career choice for the person who is seeking a healthcare profession that combines interests in computer science, business, management, legal procedures, and health care research.
 The medical world depends on health information specialists to collect data and interpret it, protect it, and determine how it can be used.
 The future for health information technicians looks bright.
 Employment opportunities include hospitals, physician offices, insurance companies, law firms, state and federal health agencies, long-term care facilities, hospice agencies, teaching institutions, and consulting firms.
+Many of these jobs offer opportunities for remote work.

 Quick Facts